- Tuesday – Friday 3/22-3/25

 Awards & Distance Achievement

-- Runners who achieve certain mileage milestones will also receive a special award, which will be personalized and sent to the participant after the race.
+- Runners who achieve certain mileage milestones will receive a special post-race apparel, which will be personalized and made available for pickup or shipped to you after the race.
+Anyone completing 100 miles or more has the choice of buckle OR apparel item.

 -Milestones for the 6 Hour race are: 20M, 50K , 50M